HenrikJoreteg/feather-route-matcher/README.md

 ## changelog

+* `3.0.0` - Changed result to now include the pattern that was matched as well.

 * `2.0.1` - Remove accidentally left ES6 usage.

 * `2.0.0` - Instead of expecting the values of object passed to `createMatcher` to be function of a certain structure, it now always just returns an object of a pre-determined structure, including the passed url, any extracted params, and a `page` key that contains whatever the original value of that key was.